zhuangjun1981/retinotopic_mapping/README.md

 1. numpy, version 1.10.4 or later
 2. scipy, version 0.17.0 or later
-3. OpenCV-Python, version 2.4.8 or later
+3. OpenCV-Python, version 2.4.8 or later but not 3
 4. scikit-image, version 0.12.3 or later
 5. matplotlib, version 1.5.1 or later
 6. tifffile, version 0.7.0 or later